RobotecAI/rai/docs/demos.md

 ## Installation

-In the root directory of the `rai` repo, run the following command to fetch demo repositories:
+In the root directory of the `rai` repo, run the following command to fetch some demos dependencies.

 ```bash
 vcs import < demos.repos
 ```

+Some scripts for the demos are also locate in located in [rai/examples](../examples)

 Once you have all the demos pulled, see dedicated docs to proceed:

 - [Husarion ROSBot XL in an apartment](demos/rosbot_xl.md)
+- [TurtleBot tutorial](demos/turtlebot.md) - step by step instructions for adding a new robot to `rai`
-- Coming soon - autonomous tractor in an orchard.
+- rai-agriculture-demo - autonomous tractor in an orchard. - Coming Soon
-- Coming soon - inspection with ANYmal robot dog.
+- (rai-autoware-demo)(../examples/taxi-demo.py) - autonomous taxi demo
-- Coming soon - manipulation tasks demo
+- rai-manipulation-demo - manipulation tasks demo - Coming Soon